 Shortens Delays

-Patients can wait an average of 25 days to see a mental health professional after making an appointment.2 Telemental health removes many of the barriers that lead to long waits to see providers.
-A patient in Miami no longer has to choose a counselor from a short list of practitioners within a comfortable driving distance or place her name on a waiting list.
-She may choose to work remotely with a professional in Orlando, 235 miles away.
-In addition to expanded options statewide, provider lists will grow as more states follow Alaska’s lead and loosen geographic restrictions.
+Patients can wait an average of 48 days to see a mental health professional after making an appointment.2 Telemental health removes some of the barriers that lead to these long waits.
+A patient in Miami no longer has to choose a counselor from a short list of practitioners within a comfortable driving distance or place their name on a waiting list.
+They instead may choose to work remotely with a professional in Orlando, 235 miles away.

 Eases Stigma